briggstwitchell/PlantVillage_CNNs/README.md

 The development of precision farming tools can help give low-income farmers a cost-effective means to improve their crop yields.
 A major component of these tools will be plant and plant disease recognition software, implemented with computer vision techniques such as convolutional neural networks.

 ## Methods
-I implemented six different neural networks, ranging from a simple deep neural network with two hidden layers to pre-trained convolusional neural networks (CNNs) drawing upon complex CNN architectures.
+I implemented six different neural networks, ranging from a simple deep neural network with two hidden layers to pre-trained convolutional neural networks (CNNs) drawing upon complex CNN architectures.

 ## Findings
 Below are accuracy, recall, and precision scores for the models implemented: